bgd-labs/aave-proposals-v3/src/20241213_AaveV3Ethereum_TokenLogicFinancialServiceProvider/TokenLogicFinancialServiceProvider.md

 ## Simple Summary

-TokenLogic proposes to renew our engagement with the Aave DAO for 1 year from the date 15th December 2024 when our current stream ends.
+TokenLogic proposes to renew its engagement with the Aave DAO for one year, starting on December 15, 2024, upon the conclusion of the current stream.

 TokenLogic is to provide the following services to the DAO.

 - Treasury and Runway Management;
 - Analytics and Performance Metrics;
 - GHO's growth across DeFi and CeFi; and,
-- Support Aave protocol parameter optimization.
+- Support Aave protocol parameter optimizations.

 ## Motivation